TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 There are 2 metrics.
 Page-in and Page-out.

 The unit is in number of pages, not MB.
 It's not possible to convert due to mix use of Large Page (2 MB) and Page (4 KB).
 A process can have concurrent mixed usage of large and non-large page in Windows.
-The page size isn’t a system-wide setting that all processes use.
+The page size isn't a system-wide setting that all processes use.
 The same is likely true for Linux Huge Pages.

 The page-in rate metric tracks the rate OS brings memory back from disk to DIMM per second.
 Another word, the rate of reads going through paging/cache system.
-It includes not just swap file I/O, but cacheable reads as well (so it’s double pages/s).
+It includes not just swap file I/O, but cacheable reads as well (so it's double pages/s).

 Page Out is the opposite of the above process.
 It is not as important as Page In.
 Just because a block of memory is moved to disk that does not mean the application experiences memory problem.
 In many cases, the page that was moved out is the idle page.
 Windows does not page out any Large Pages.

 The block size is likely 4 KB.
 Some applications like Java and databases use 2MB pages.

 You can profile your environment to see which VMs are experiencing high paging.
 Create a view, and convert the paging rate into MB/second, by assuming the page size is 4 KB.
-I’d say > 1 GB/second is high.
+I'd say > 1 GB/second is high.

 ![Page in and page out rates](2.3.3-fig-9.png)

-From the above table, it’s interesting to note the page-in dwarf page-out.
+From the above table, it's interesting to note the page-in dwarf page-out.
 I plotted one of the VM and page-in far exceed page-out consistently over 7 days.

 ![Page in and page out over 7 days](2.3.3-fig-10.png)